Massachusett grammar

-The grammar of the Massachusett language shares similarities with the grammars of related Algonquian languages.
-Nouns have gender based on animacy, based on the Massachusett world-view of what has spirit versus what does not.
-A body would be animate, but the parts of the body are inanimate.
-Nouns are also marked for obviation, with nouns subject to the topic marked apart from nouns less relevant to the discourse.
-Personal pronouns distinguish three persons, two numbers (singular and plural), inclusive and exclusive first-person plural, and proximate/obviative third-persons.
+The Massachusett language shared several features in common with other Algonquian languages.
+Nouns have gender based on animacy, often considered to reflect the traditional worldview of the speakers on what has spirit versus what does not (e.g. a body would be animate, but the parts of the body are inanimate).
+Nouns are also marked for obviation, with nouns less relevant to the discourse marked apart from nouns that are more so.
+Personal pronouns distinguish three persons, two numbers (singular and plural), inclusive and exclusive first-person plural, and proximate and obviative third-persons.
 Nouns are also marked as absentative, especially when referring to lost items or deceased persons.

-Sentence structures are typically SVO or SOV, but deviation from strict word order does not alter the meaning due to the synthetic structure.
-Verbs are quite complex, and can be broken into four classes of verbs: animate-intransitive (AI), inanimate-intransitive (II), animate-transitive (AT), and inanimate-transitive (IT).
-Verbs are also prefixed and suffixed with various inflections, particles, and conjugations, so complex things can easily be described just by a verb.
+Sentence structures are typically SVO or SOV, but deviation from strict word order is possible due to the synthetic structure.
+Verbs are quite complex, and can be broken into four classes of verbs: animate-intransitive (AI), inanimate-intransitive (II), animate-transitive (AT), and inanimate-transitive (IT), depending on the animacy of the subject (for intransitive verbs) or object (for transitive ones).
+Verbs can also be supplied with various other prefixes and suffixes, so complex things can easily be described just by a verb.